Arthritis Proves to be Linked to Gingivitis Bacteria

 Piau C, Arvieux C, Bonnaure-Mallet M, Jolivet-Gougeon A. Capnocytophaga spp. involvement in bone infections: a review.
 Int J Antimicrob Agents.
 2013 Jun;41(6):509-15.

 Scher JU, Ubeda C, Equinda M, Khanin R, Buischi Y, Viale A, Lipuma L, Attur M, Pillinger MH, Weissmann G, Littman DR, Pamer EG, Bretz WA, Abramson SB.
-Periodontal disease and the oral microbiota in new-onset rheumatoid arthritis.
+Periodontal disease in new-onset rheumatoid arthritis.
 Arthritis Rheum.
 2012 Oct;64(10):3083-94.

 Han YW, Wang X. Mobile Microbiome: Oral Bacteria in Extra-oral Infections and Inflammation.
 J Dent Res.
 2013 Jun;92(6):485-91.